TourBySpot

 Museum

-Explore the Sagrada Família Museum in Barcelona, Spain.
-Discover Antoni Gaudí's visionary designs, original models, and the basilica's rich history.
+Explore the Sagrada Família Museum in Barcelona, Spain, revealing Antoni Gaudí's genius, historical context, and architectural wonders.
+Discover models, sketches, and his tomb.

 Overview